ledlaux/pikoPD/docs/manual.md

 3. 0x5C,
 4. 0x5D

-I decided to use IRQ pin as obligatory to make polling more efficient.
+IRQ pin is used by default to make polling more efficient.

-To use this sensor in the PD  patch create `[r pad1 @hv_param]` object for each pad in numerical order.
+IRQ use this sensor in the PD  patch create `[r pad1 @hv_param]` object for each pad in numerical order.
 Script will automatically asign pad objects to each of the devices (0-12, 13-24...) set in *board.json*.

 ## CNY70